Research

 Leveraging state-of-the-art techniques to manipulate atomic quantum gases, we can study quantum many-body dynamics and observe intricate phenomena discussed across disciplines.
 Below are a few examples.

-Quantum quench dynamicsUsing tunable Bose gases trapped in a programmable optical box, we are exploring various quantum quench dynamics and self-patterning instabilities.
+We explore quantum quench dynamics and self-patterning instabilities using tunable Bose gases trapped in a programmable optical box.
 We reported the observation of Townes solitons (PRL 2020, 2021), the collapse of a quantum vortex, and the formation of vortex solitons and Townes soliton ‘necklaces’ in the attractive interaction regime (arXiv 2024).
 Additionally, we observed the first emergence of ring dark solitons (PRX 2023) and ordered vortex dipole ‘necklaces’ in a box-quenched superfluid.
 These instabilities, primarily seeded from quantum fluctuations, result in self-amplified excitations and defects that could preserve quantum coherence and may exhibit non-classical correlations (PRL 2021).
-We are interested in studying phase coherence and many-body quantum entanglement resulting from quantum quench dynamics and finding potential applications in quantum sensing and metrology.

-Other topics related to quantum simulationsOur group is currently exploring the following topics:
+Our group is currently exploring the following topics:

 Previous results on quantum gases